Are Wolf Spiders In Maryland Dangerous?

 Of all the termite castes, this is the caste you are most likely to see.
 When a nest matures, a queen will begin to produce male and female reproductives that have the ability to fly.
 These termites are born with four large white wings that stack on their back and which appear twice as large as their tiny bodies.
 Most swarmers are black, but some species can appear brown.
 These termites will come in a swarm and will appear on exterior walls and window sills in large numbers.
 Often, swarmers are a sign that a mature termite colony is already in the walls of a home or business.

 Don't wait till you see these destructive insects to start protecting your property.
 At American Pest, we have termite monitoring and control systems that will stop termites before they chew into your equity.
 Get your termite control system in place today.

-Preferred Care Complete Termite is our trusted solution for around the clock termite control and prevention packaged with superior pest control for 30+ home infesting pests.
+Preferred Care Complete Termite is our trusted solution for around-the-clock termite control and prevention packaged with superior pest control for 30+ home infesting pests.
 The initial service includes a thorough interior/exterior home pest inspection and complete installation of the Sentricon® System for termite control.
-Ongoing service is performed once every quarter by one of our Certified Sentricon Specialists™.
-With Preferred Care Complete Termite, your home is insured from termites and other pests 24/7/365, year after year.
+Ongoing service is performed seasonally by one of our Certified Sentricon Specialists™.
+With Preferred Care Complete Termite, your home is protected from termites and other pests 24/7/365, year after year.
 Termite Service Warranty and backed by our Pest Free Pledge.

 Starting at $69*/month

 Fill out the form and recieve feedback in less than 5 minutes.
 For immediate service please call.